 We must empower children and young people to keep themselves safe.
 Children will always push boundaries and take risks.
 Our job is to help them understand the risks with being online and teach them what to do if they feel threatened or unhappy with anything they see or hear.
 We must talk to them about their worries, set a good example when we are online and regularly check in with them to make sure they know we are there to support them.

 Do you know how to keep your children safe online?
 At Overdale Infant School we are committed to discussing these serious issues as part of our e-safety curriculum but we can only be successful if we work in partnership: pupils, parents and teachers.
 Each year we take part in Safer Internet Day (in February); this day aims to help inspire a national conversation about using technology responsibly, respectfully, critically and creatively.
 This year the theme for the day is:

 All fun and games: Exploring respect and relationships online.

 At Overdale Infant School we feel it is important to start the conversation about safer internet use at an early age.
 This year we created a letter which we hope will prompt the discussion between parents and children at home.
 There are further documents relating to safer internet use below which parents may find useful.
 We hope parents will make use of the signposts to other internet safety sites.

-Click below to open these documents or click here to visit the SID 2021 website
+Click below to open these documents or click here to visit the Safer Internet Day website